Marine One (Homeland): Day one

 Nicholas Brody (Damian Lewis) records a videotape of himself, explaining his future actions as an attack against a domestic threat — namely Vice President Walden (Jamey Sheridan) and his advisors, whom Brody blames for the deaths of 82 children during a drone strike in Pakistan.
 He leaves the camera's memory card at a drop-off point.
 Meanwhile, a depressed Carrie Mathison (Claire Danes) is visited by Saul Berenson (Mandy Patinkin).
 Carrie implores Saul to follow up on her investigation into Abu Nazir (Navid Negahban).
-She also wonders aloud why Brody betrayed her by turning her in, leading Saul to realize that Carrie really loves Brody.
+She also wonders aloud why Brody betrayed her by turning her in, leading Saul to realize that Carrie is in love with Brody.

 That night, Tom Walker (Chris Chalk) commandeers an apartment overlooking the State Department, which is the site of the Vice President Walden's upcoming policy summit.
 After subduing the apartment's resident, Walker sets up a vantage point at the window for his sniper attack.
 Meanwhile, in his garage, Brody is discovered by Dana (Morgan Saylor) as he conducts a Muslim prayer ritual.
 Brody admits to Dana that he converted to Islam while he was in captivity and asks her to keep it a secret from the rest of the family.